 Text Answer Question Type

-Likert Survey Question Type
+Likert Scale Question Type

 Once you have completed the survey, you can order each question by using the icon to the left of each question.
-You can also edit the questions and answers by using the related icons on the right.
-Please note that is not possible to change the type of question.
+You can also edit the questions and the answers by using the related icons on the right.
+Please note that it is not possible to change the question type.

 Analyzing Survey Statistics

-On this page, you can find reports and statistics related to the course.
+Here, you can find reports and statistics related to the course.
 Select the Training Materials Statistics tab.
 Then, click the title of the survey from the list of training materials.